Green bean succotash recipes

 So you have raised cholesterol, and your doctor has prescribed drugs called statins to lower the LDLs.

-Do you know shy s/he has done that?
+Do you know why doctors do that?
 Probably because it's dashed difficult to get folk to change the way they eat and to exercise.
-It's a tad easier to prescribe drugs but it comes at a cost.
-New research published at Prostate 2011 Dec; 71(16): 1818-24 reveals that taking statins increases the risk of prostate tumours, the number-one neoplasm that kills men[4].
+It is a tad easier to prescribe drugs but it comes at an awesome cost.
+Research published reveals that taking statins increases the risk of prostate tumours, the number-one neoplasm that kills men[4].

 RESULTS: